 - An understanding of professional and ethical responsibility.

 - A recognition of the need for, and an ability to engage in, life-long learning.

-Individual program outcomes and objectives are given at the departments’ websites and below, in this catalog.
+Individual program outcomes and objectives are provided within the respective departments’ websites and below, in this catalog.

 Registration as a Professional Engineer

 Registration and licensing are required under certain legally defined circumstances in order to practice as an engineer.
 The Walter Scott, Jr. College of Engineering actively encourages all of its students to fulfill the necessary requirements as soon as they are eligible.
 The Fundamentals of Engineering Examination (FE) administered by the State Board of Registration for Professional Engineers and Professional Land Surveyors may be taken by seniors from ABET accredited programs during the two semesters prior to graduation.
 After the required practical experience is completed, the Principles and Practice of Engineering Examination (PE) may be taken for licensure in the engineering profession.